mintapi/mintapi/README.md

       --exclude-utilization Used in conjunction with --credit-report, ignores credit utilization data.
       --net-worth           Retrieve net worth information
       --transactions, -t    Retrieve transactions
+      --transaction-date-filter The date window for which to filter your transactions.
+Default is All Time.
       --trends              Retrieve trend data related to your financial information --trend-report-type   The type of report for which to generate trend analysis.
 Default is Spending Over Time.
       --trend-date-filter   The date window for which to generate your trend analysis.
 Default is This Month.